Barandis/kessel/src/docs/parsers/nth.md

 #### Parameters

-* `p` The parser to apply.
+* `p`: The parser to apply.
 This parser should return an array.
-* `n` The 0-based index of the element from `p`'s result that should be returned.
+* `n`: The 0-based index of the element from `p`'s result that should be returned.

 #### Success